Travelling with a bike

 - There’s space for two bikes on board each service, completely free of charge.
 Many of our newer trains have a space just for cycles, so look out for that as well.
 If the train is quiet, the Senior Conductor may allow more bikes on

-- We are also suspending the restriction on taking full-size bikes on trains arriving in London Euston between 07:00 and 09:59, or departing from London Euston between 16:00 and 18:59 from Monday to Friday
+- Full-size bikes cannot be taken on any train arriving in London Euston between 07:00 and 09:59, or departing from London Euston between 16:00 and 18:59 from Monday to Friday (excluding public holidays)

 - Folding cycles can be carried on any service, any time, no charge